Ni no Kuni (Series) Accessibility Report

 We've documented 2 accessibility features for Navigation in Ni no Kuni which deal with how the game provides guidance and assistance to navigate its worlds.
 These are only for games that have traversal and exploration in 2D and 3D spaces.

 Large Clear Navigation: The in-game navigation and maps are clear to read.
 They offer large text and offer markers that are large and of high contrast.
 Where text or information is small, there are settings to zoom-in and increase visibility.

 Head-Up Display Navigation: Indication of where to go next with overlaid arrows, minimaps and waypoint markers.
 This supplements in-game visual and audible cues with additional guidance about where you are and where you need to go.

 Similar Games With More Accessibility Features for Navigation

-If you want to play Ni no Kuni, but it doesn't offer the Navigation accessibility features you require, this similar game extends the Navigation accessibility:
+If you want to play Ni no Kuni, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Ni no Kuni has 1 accessibility feature for Visual which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 1 accessibility feature for Visual in Ni no Kuni which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Similar Games With More Accessibility Features for Visual